Getting started with telehealth

 Finding a telehealth vendor

-Once you’ve identified what technology you already have, here are some questions to assist in researching additional options:
+Once you’ve identified what technology you already have or are considering, here are some questions to assist in researching additional options:

 - Is a contract required?